microsoft/aitour26-WRK560-modernize-your-data-estate-ms-fabric-azure-databricks-and-ai-foundry/lab/instructions/tutorial-2-mirror-azure-databricks.md

-# Excercise 2: Build DLT Pipelines and Mirror Azure Databricks Catalog
+# Exercise 2: Build DLT Pipelines and Mirror Azure Databricks Catalog

 This exercise shows how Microsoft Fabric with Azure Databricks enabled Zava to solve their integration challenges.
 The acquired company, Litware Inc., was already using Databricks heavily and they stored their churn and sales data in ADLS Gen2.
 We’ll see how Unity Catalog benefited Zava's data architects so they could quickly get up to speed on all Litware Inc.’s data.